 An important aspect of the pandemic is its uneven impact on different racial and ethnic groups.
-To examine these effects, we merged a sample of our servicing data from Black Knight Analytics with confidential Home Mortgage Disclosure Act (HMDA) data, in which borrower race and household income are collected at application.
-As shown in Figure 4, 6.9 percent of Black borrowers are in some past due state, the highest of any group.
-Hispanic borrowers have the next highest rates, above those of White or Asian borrowers.
+To examine these effects, we merged a sample of our servicing data from Black Knight Analytics with confidential Home Mortgage Disclosure Act (HMDA) data, where borrower race and household income are collected at application.
+As shown in Figure 4, 7.9 percent of Black borrowers are in some past due state, the highest of any group.